 South Eastern Circuit

-R v A – Successfully prosecuting a young muslim who had groomed a teenage relative over the telephone, and on her arrival in the UK raped and filmed this.
-He then used the footage of this and later rapes to facilitate sexual abuse, blackmail and physical assaults over a two year period.
-His threat was to expose her sexual activity to her family and the muslim community, putting her life, and reputation at risk.
+R v A – Successfully prosecuting an Honour Crime in the lower and appellate court: A young Muslim had groomed a teenage relative over the telephone, and on her arrival in the UK raped and filmed this.
+He then used the footage of this and later rapes to facilitate sexual abuse, blackmail and physical assaults over a two-year period.
+His threat was to expose her sexual activity to her family and the Muslim community, putting her life, and reputation at risk.

-R v J – The successful prosecution of J, who raped, and held a young girl in his flat, after she missed the train home, following the Notting Hill Carnaval
+R v J – The successful prosecution of J, who raped, and held a young girl in his flat, after she missed the train home, following the Notting Hill Carnival

-R v A A – was a prostitute and drug user, she was enticed to a dealers flat where she was repeatedly raped.
+R v A– Was a prostitute and drug user, she was enticed to a dealers flat where she was repeatedly raped.
 She had contacted the police, and part of the conversation and threats between them was captured.
 The case turned on identification evidence, and witness credibility.
 A was sentenced to 8 years.

 R v K – The prosecution of a pub landlord who raped a customer, whilst she was drunk and sleeping it off.
 The defendant unsuccessfully argued the issue of consent.